AdobeDocs/federated-audience-composition.en/help/compositions/activities.md

 ![The add fields button and the field mapping section are highlighted.](/help/compositions/assets/activities/enrich-fields/specify-mapping-relational.png){width="300" zoomable="yes"}

 Since relational schemas only support incremental updates, you'll need to choose the last modified date to determine what data is sent.
-Incremental updates only update the profiles that have been modified since the last enrichment run.
+Incremental updates only update the fields that have been modified since the last enrichment run.

 ![The update mode, incremental updates, is displayed.](/help/compositions/assets/activities/enrich-fields/update-mode-relational.png){width="300" zoomable="yes"}